If I Forward an Email Can the Sender See it? [UPDATED]

 Only in very rare cases, as we explain in the next section.

-When Does a Sender Know You Forwarded Their Email?
+Does a Sender Know When You Forward Their Email?

 But there are always exceptions.
 That’s why we came up with scenarios where a sender could find out an email was forwarded.

-2. Some email systems allow senders to request read receipts (very rare, though).
+2. Some email systems allow senders to request read receipts — they’re rare, though.
 If enabled and supported by the recipient’s email program, the sender might receive a notification upon someone opening the email, even if forwarded.

-3. Marketing emails often contain tracking pixels, tiny images that register when loaded, indicating the email was opened.
-If someone forwards the email and the new recipient opens it, the sender might see a higher-than-expected open count, hinting at forwarding (but not confirming it).
+3. Mass email marketing messages often contain email tracking pixels, tiny images that register when loaded, indicating the email was opened.
+If someone forwards the email and the new recipient opens it, the sender might see a higher-than-expected open rate.
+This hints at forwarding, but does not confirm it.

 4. If the recipient of a forwarded mail clicks on a link, it’s possible that data was collected about them.
 In this scenario, a sender may know certain details about that person like their IP address, country, client, etc. We’ll explain this in detail further below.